 As a result, you will feel the perfect juiciness with every bite, and it’ll restrict the shrinking as well.
 So, always keep the patties in the freezer (covered in a bowl or tray) until the grill gets heated.

-5 Reason Why Burgers Shrink On The Grill
+5 Reasons Why Burgers Shrink On The Grill

-Indeed, “a shrinking burger from the grill” situation is very irritating, and you want to get to the solution as fast as possible.
+Indeed, shrinking burgers on the grill is very irritating, and you want to get to the solution as fast as possible.

 But hold your breath, because first, you need to know why this thing even happens!
 What mistakes do you make or what are the causes behind this mess?

 Reasons such as using regular grill pans instead of grill grates is a common mistake that makes a burger patty shrink on the grill.

 But it’s not the end!
 There’s more.
 So, let’s know about other errors too to get a clear idea about this issue.